vhatara/vhatara/README.md

 ### Hi there 👋

 ### Welcome to my website portfolio repository.
-This page will be updated regularly as I learn new ways to improve my coding skills and showcase it my portfolio.
+This page will be updated regularly as I learn new ways to improve my coding skills and showcase it on my portfolio.

 <!--
 **vhatara/vhatara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.